shivsakthivel/adapted_xml_conversion/README.md

 # adapted_xml_conversion
-Converting XML files to JSON for whole directory
+Converting XML files to JSON for the whole directory